cybertec-postgresql/pgwatch/docs/custom_installation.md

             [database]
             type = postgres
             host = my-postgres-db:5432
-            name = pgwatch3_grafana
+            name = pgwatch_grafana
-            user = pgwatch3_grafana
+            user = pgwatch_grafana
             password = xyz

         Taking a look at `[server], [security]` and `[auth*]` sections is also recommended.

-    4. Set up the `pgwatch3` metrics database as the default datasource
+    4. Set up the `pgwatch` metrics database as the default datasource

         We need to tell Grafana where our metrics data is located.
-Add a datasource via the Grafana UI (Admin -\> Data sources) or adjust and execute the "pgwatch3/bootstrap/grafana_datasource.sql"
+Add a datasource via the Grafana UI (Admin -\> Data sources) or adjust and execute the "pgwatch/bootstrap/grafana_datasource.sql"
-        script on the `pgwatch3_grafana` DB.
+        script on the `pgwatch_grafana` DB.

-    5. Add pgwatch3 predefined dashboards to Grafana
+    5. Add pgwatch predefined dashboards to Grafana

-        This could be done by importing the pgwatch3 dashboard definition JSON-s manually, one by one, from the "grafana" folder ("Import Dashboard" from the Grafana top menu) or via as small helper script located at
+        This could be done by importing the pgwatch dashboard definition JSON-s manually, one by one, from the "grafana" folder ("Import Dashboard" from the Grafana top menu) or via as small helper script located at
-        */etc/pgwatch3/grafana-dashboards/import_all.sh*.
+        */etc/pgwatch/grafana-dashboards/import_all.sh*.
 The script
         needs some adjustment for metrics storage type, connect data and file paths.